-Section 707: Nonconforming Undeveloped Lots (Small Lots) (See 24 V.S.A. § 4412(2))
+Section 707: Nonconforming Undeveloped Lots (Small Lots)

+[See 24 VSA § 4412(2)]

-- A. Undeveloped Lands are Lands that have not been developed as defined in Land Development/Developed Land. - B. In a Development Review Board hearing where there is question as to whether a Lot has been previously Developed, the burden of proof lies with the applicant.
-This burden may be met through dated photographs, expert testimony, or the provision of town land records or Grand List of the Town of Wilmington records back to January 26, 1968 (the time of the first Wilmington zoning ordinance) or the time when the Lot/land was established or created, whichever is later, - C. A Nonconforming Undeveloped Lot may be developed with the prior written decision and approval of the Development Review Board except that the following special provisions apply: - 1) Lot Size: The Lot is not less than one-eighth (1/8) acre (5445 square feet) in area with a minimum width or depth of forty (40) feet as defined in the property deed.
-In the event there is a question as to property boundary and whether a property satisfies
+- A. Undeveloped Lands are Lands that have not been developed as defined in Article X: Land Development/Developed Land. - B. In a Development Review Board hearing where there is question as to whether a Lot has been previously Developed, the burden of proof lies with the applicant.
+This burden may be met through dated photographs, expert testimony, or the provision of Town land records or Grand List of the Town of Wilmington records back to January 26, 1968 (the time of the first Wilmington Zoning Ordinance) or the time when the lot/land was established or created, whichever is later. - C. A Nonconforming Undeveloped Lot may be developed with the prior written decision and approval of the Development Review Board except that the following special provisions apply:

+1. Lot Size: The lot is not less than one-eighth (1/8) acre (5445 square feet) in area with a minimum width or depth of forty (40) feet as defined in the property deed, except if the lot is served by and able to connect to municipal sewer and water service.
+In the event there is a question as to property boundary and whether a property satisfies these criteria, the applicant may be required to submit a survey of the lot by a Vermont licensed surveyor, and shall have said surveyor pin the lot.

-- these criteria, the applicant may be required to submit a survey of the Lot by a Vermont licensed surveyor, and shall have said surveyor pin the Lot. - 2) Setback: Nonconforming Undeveloped Lots shall be eligible for reduced setback as follows: - a) The percentage by which the setback is reduced from the minimum setback required shall not exceed the percentage by which the Lot size is less than the minimum Lot size.
-For example, if the Lot area is 77% of the minimum Lot size, the required setback(s) shall be at least 77% of the minimum setback. - b) Except in the Historic Design Review District that allows a zero (0) setback, under no circumstances shall any setbacks be less than 10 feet from abutting property lines or 20 feet from the public road limits. - 3) Height Limitation: No Development of a Nonconforming Undeveloped Lot shall exceed thirty (30) feet to the highest point of the ridge line.
-Nonconforming Structures and Land Development of Nonconforming Lots are not eligible for Height Limitation Exceptions Review Options under Section 442 of this ordinance or for Waivers under Section 231 of this ordinance. - Nonconforming Undeveloped Lots shall comply with all other provisions of this ordinance including the requirement for a water supply system and wastewater system that comply with the Wastewater System and Potable Water Supply Rules. - D. Contiguous Nonconforming Undeveloped Lots which subsequently come under common ownership shall not be deemed merged and may be separately developed or conveyed.
+2. Setback: Nonconforming Undeveloped Lots shall be eligible for reduced setback as follows:

+a.
+The percentage by which the setback is reduced from the minimum setback required shall not exceed the percentage by which the lot size is less than the minimum lot size.
+For example, if the lot area is 77% of the minimum lot size, the required setback(s) shall be at least 77% of the minimum setback. b.
+Except in the Historic Design Review District that allows a zero (0) setback, under no circumstances shall any setbacks be less than 10 feet from abutting property lines or 20 feet from the Public Road limits.
+3. Height Limitation: No Development of a Nonconforming Undeveloped Lot shall exceed thirty (30) feet to the highest point of the ridge line.
+Nonconforming Structures and Land Development of Nonconforming Lots are not eligible for Height Limitation Exceptions - Review Options under § 442 of this Ordinance nor for Waivers under § 231 of this

+Nonconforming Undeveloped Lots shall comply with all other provisions of this Ordinance including the requirement for a water supply system and wastewater system that comply with the Wastewater System and Potable Water Supply Rules.

+D. Contiguous Nonconforming Undeveloped Lots which subsequently come under common ownership shall not be deemed merged and may be separately developed or conveyed.